spotinst/spotinst-ansible-module/README.md

 ```
 Otherwise the module comes pre-installed with the latest [Ansible](https://github.com/ansible/ansible) release.

-### role directory
+### Role directory
 You also can use this project as an Ansible role to be available in your playbook though `library/` directory.

-See how you can create as an [role](https://docs.ansible.com/ansible/latest/dev_guide/developing_locally.html#adding-a-module-locally):
+- See how you can create module as an [role](https://docs.ansible.com/ansible/latest/dev_guide/developing_locally.html#adding-a-module-locally)

-1. Clone the project, or create an git module, into your roles directory (see `roles_path=` on `ansible.cfg`):
+Clone the project, or create a git module, into your roles directory (see `roles_path=` on `ansible.cfg`).
- 1. clone in roles path `./roles`:
+ 1. Clone in roles path `./roles`:
 ```bash
 git clone https://github.com/spotinst/spotinst-ansible-module roles/spotinst-ansible-module
 ```
- 1. use as git module:
+ 2. Use as git module:
 ```bash
 git submodule add git@github.com:spotinst/spotinst-ansible-module.git roles/spotinst-ansible-module
 ```
-1. Use the module in your playbook.
+ 3. Use the module in your playbook.
 See `role` section on [playbook spotinst-event-subscription-role.yml](./examples/events/spotinst-event-subscription-role.yml)

 ## Configuring Credentials
 The mechanism in which the module looks for credentials is to search through a list of possible locations and stop as soon as it finds credentials.